Intrinsic torsion classes of Riemannian structures: Invariant SO(4) SO(2) structures on the Iwasawa manifold

-\nit{Proof} The integrability of a tangent distribution $V\subset TM$ is equivalent to the condition that the annihilator $V^\circ\subset\Omega^1M$ generates a differential ideal.
-Suppose that $V^\circ=\langle v^1,v^2\rangle$. and so for some 1-form $\gamma$.
-However the nilpotency condition forces $d(v_1\wedge v_2)=0$.
-In fact, we can re-assemble \rf{thetaphi} in the form: with $f^1,...,f^4\in \mathbb{K}$, then \rf{diffid} becomes: \smallbreak The absence of an $f^{12}$ term on the left-hand side forces $\gamma$ to be linear combination of $f^1$ and $f^2$.
-In the case $a\ne0$, the same consideration applied to the $e^{56}$-term shows that $\gamma$ is a linear combination of $e^5$ and $e^6$, which is a contradiction.
-In the case $a=0$, which again contradicts the above condition.
-We conclude that the equality \rf{diffid2} cannot be realized except in the case $v_1,v_2\in\mathbb{K}$ when both sides are zero.
-On a nilmanifold, an analogous argument works for any subspace with annihilator whose generators define a simple $k$-form with $k\geq 2$.
-This includes the second item. \medbreak
+\nit{Proof} A tangent distribution $V\subset TM$ is integrable if and only if its annihilator $V^\circ\subset\Omega^1M$ generates a differential ideal.
+Consider $V^\circ=\langle v^1,v^2\rangle$. and so for some 1-form $\gamma$.
+The nilpotency condition forces $d(v_1\wedge v_2)=0$.
+We can set: with $f^1,...,f^4\in \mathscr{K}$, then \rf{diffid} becomes: \smallbreak The lack of $f^{12}$ term on the left side forces $\gamma$ to be a linear combination of $f^1$ and $f^2$.
+If $a\ne0$, the same consideration applied to the $e^{56}$-term shows that $\gamma$ is a linear combination of $e^5$ and $e^6$, which is a contradiction.
+If $a=0$, which again contradicts the above condition.
+We conclude that the equality \rf{diffid2} cannot be realized except in the case $v_1,v_2\in\mathscr{K}$ when both sides are zero.
+On a nilmanifold, analogous argument works for any subspace with annihilator whose generators define a simple $k$-form with $k\geq 2$.
+This includes the second item. \smallbreak

-Obviously from \rf{diffid2} follows that a simple $2$-form $\omega$ is closed if and only if:
+Obviously from \rf{diffid2} follows that for a simple $2$-form $\omega$:

-In this light we shall also determine the subset of $\Gr_2(\R^6)$ characterized by a closed complementary $4$-form associated to the 2-form (\ref{f1234}).
+In this light we determine the set of OPS's characterized by closed $4$-form complementary to the 2-form in (\ref{f1234}).
 The simple $4$-form in question equals